 Other Sources of Bacteria, Nitrogen and Phosphorus and Toxic Pollutants

 - City staff annually walk our open channels to identify and eliminate illicit connections and discharges—only clean water should be discharged to the storm drain system and our canyons.

 - Industrial and certain categories of commercial businesses such as restaurants are inspected to confirm that outdoor activities/storage are conducted in a manner that prevents discharge of non-stormwater and minimizes the contact of pollutants with stormwater runoff.

 The City of Rolling Hills Estates contracts with the County of Los Angeles for additional public works services to implement County-wide stormwater pollution prevention programs, including storm drain maintenance, catch basin cleaning and stenciling, industrial waste services, drainage review of new development and redevelopment, and building and safety services.
 Use of County contract services allows the City to cost effectively leverage County-wide resources and programs in performing standard stormwater pollution prevention services so that City staff can focus on City-specific issues and pollutants.

-More information on County-implemented programs and resources are available at: www.888CleanLA.com
+- County-implemented programs and resources are available at: www.888CleanLA.com